FrederikAlbrechtsen/algorithms/README.md

 # Algorithms

-Implementation of various sorting algorithms from Introduction to Algorithms (CLRS) performed back in 2019.
+Implementation of various sorting algorithms from Introduction to Algorithms (CLRS) developed back in 2019.
 I will try to keep the repository updated with more algorithms and implementations of algorithms in different programming languages.

 <!-- CONTRIBUTING -->
 ## Contributing